Get your personal plan match in 2 minutes

 Qualifying coverage (no penalty): ✅ Covered California (ACA marketplace) ✅ Employer-sponsored insurance ✅ Medicare / Medi-Cal ✅ TRICARE / VA coverage

-Does NOT qualify (you owe penalty): ❌ Health sharing plans (Zion, Medi-Share, CHM, etc.) ❌ Short-term health insurance ❌ Health care discount cards ❌ Direct primary care (DPC) memberships
+Does NOT count as minimum essential coverage (so the penalty applies unless you claim an exemption — see Form 3853 below): ❌ Health sharing plans (Zion, Medi-Share, CHM, etc.) ❌ Short-term health insurance ❌ Health care discount cards ❌ Direct primary care (DPC) memberships

 2026 Penalty Amounts